Ext-Multiplicity Theorem for Standard Representations of $(\mathrm{GL}_{n+1},\mathrm{GL}_n)$: Introduction

 Assume $F$ is non-Archimedean.
 Let $G_n=\mathrm{GL}_n(F)$.
 The goal of this paper is to study the branching problem for another important class of representations--standard modules and its Ext-analog (c.f. \cite{Pr18}).
 Precisely, we prove that: \begin{theorem} Let $F$ be a non-archimedean local field.
 Let $\pi_1$ and $\pi_2$ be standard modules of $G_{n+1}$ and $G_n$ respectively.
 Then

 and, for all $i \geq 1$,

 \end{theorem}

-From the viewpoint of period integrals, the local uniqueness property also gives the uniqueness of global periods as well as guarantees Euler factorization of periods.
+From the viewpoint of period integrals, the local uniqueness property would give the uniqueness of global periods as well as guarantee Euler factorization of period.
+For Archimedean case, the work of Sun-Zhu \cite{SZ12} indicates such uniqueness for the Hom multiplicity result, and we establish that for the Fourier-Jacobi models of standard principal series.
 In our context, the regularized periods for Eisenstein series for $\mathrm{GL}_{n+1}\times \mathrm{GL}_n$ are studied in \cite{IY15} by Ichino-Yamana.
-For Archimedean case, we deal with the Hom multiplicity result for Fourier-Jacobi models of standard principal series.

 From the homological viewpoint, Theorem \ref{thm multi standard} generalizes the Prasad Ext-vanishing conjecture, proved in \cite{CS21}.
 Indeed, an analogue result in the ordinary setting also holds, that is, when both $\pi_1$ and $\pi_2$ are standard representations of $G_n$, for all $i$,